-A. The Upper Pecos SWCD Technician identified landowners in priority areas of the Pecos River Watershed.
+A. The Upper Pecos SWCD Technician identified landowners in priority areas of the Pecos River Watershed and continues to promote WQMPs to these landowners.

 Subtask 2.4: The District Technicians will develop and distribute flyers, brochures, letters, news releases and other appropriate promotional publications to encourage participation from landowners.
 The TSSWCB Project Manager must approve all announcements, letters, and publications prior to distribution.